Thaddeus McCotter 2012 presidential campaign: Campaign speculation

 Speculation about a presidential run began several months after the release of his February 2011 book Seize Freedom!
 American Truths and Renewal in a Chaotic Age.
-The first instance occurred during the April 22 episode of Red Eye, where host Greg Gutfeld asked McCotter to enter the presidential race.
+During the April 22 episode of Red Eye, host Greg Gutfeld asked McCotter to enter the presidential race.
 Five days later, political commentator and fellow Red Eye frequenter S. E. Cupp listed McCotter as a potential candidate in her Daily News column.
 McCotter confirmed in May that he was seriously considering a run for the presidency.
 He told the newspaper Politico he felt most Republicans lacked enthusiasm for the current crop of candidates.
 Commentator Andrew Breitbart expressed excitement at the prospect of a McCotter run.
-Describing him as "blunt, sarcastic, pop-culture-savvy, constitutionally sound and an authentic voice," Breitbart remarked "[t]here's no one I'd like to see more at a debate than McCotter."
+Describing him as "blunt, sarcastic, pop-culture-savvy, constitutionally sound and an authentic voice", Breitbart remarked "[t]here's no one I'd like to see more at a debate than McCotter."